abby2727/pdo_user_crud/README.md

 # pdo_user_crud
-PHP crud-application using PDO approach.
+A small project built to practice PHP using PDO approach.

+# What is PDO?
+PDO is an acronym for PHP Data Objects.
+PDO is a lean, consistent way to access databases.
+This means developers can write portable code much easier.